Meserich Synagogue

 Pesach (Paul) Ackerman served as Rabbi from 1969 until his death on June 14, 2013.

 Jewish life in Międzyrzec

-Since the 16th century Międzyrzec was home to a large Jewish community.
+Międzyrzec was home to a large Jewish community from the 16th century.
 At the end of the 1930s in the reborn Polish Republic approximately 12,000 inhabitants, or 75% of its population, were Jewish.

 Architecture

 The congregation, founded in 1888, originally worshiped in a building on Clinton Street.
 The building which now houses the synagogue was originally built in 1841 as a 2 1/2-story house for J. B. Murray.
 Herman Horenburger designed the conversion into a synagogue in 1910.
 It is similar in style to Congregation Kolbuszower Teitelbaum Cheva Banai at 622 East 5th Street, which was also built in 1910; both have sunburst pediments.

 The synagogue is unusual in being a very small, urban congregation on a narrow lot that has an extremely beautiful Neo-Classical facade, and is the last operating "tenement synagogue" in the East Village.
 Andrew Berman of the Greenwich Village Society for Historic Preservation called it "an intact historic gem."

 Architectural historian and New York University professor Gerald R. Wolfe describes the synagogue's "most attractive interior...
 The unusually narrow building has balconies which extend almost to the middle of the sanctuary, and through the intervening space, broad rays of light from two overhead skylights seem to focus on the Ark and on a large stained glass panel above it.
 The soft-yellow-colored panes of the two-story-high window are crowned by an enormous Mogen David [Star of David] of red glass which seems to dominate the entire room."

 Andrew Dolkart, a Columbia University professor of historic preservation, believes that the building should be preserved, because cities should preserve "architecture that not only reflects the lives and history of the rich, but also the incredibly history of common people in New York."